 The English curriculum

-Children are given opportunities to develop their confidence with spoken language directed to a variety of audiences through a range of activities across the curriculum including drama, assemblies and different types of class discussion.
+Children are given opportunities to develop their confidence with spoken language directed to a variety of audiences through a range of activities across the curriculum including drama, assemblies, P4C, performance poetry and different types of class discussion.

 We have adopted the ‘Letters and Sounds’ phonics approach.
 We have chosen to teach letters and sounds to enable children to: